lukevp/lukep.dev/index.md

 # Professional Experience

-I have been a professional software developer for over a decade, with an extensive background in Computer Science (including a M.S. in C.S.).
+I have been a professional software developer for over a decade, with an extensive background in Computer Science (including an M.S. in C.S.).

 For the past 4 years, I have been in a management role, and I am blessed to be able to mentor and grow my team every day.